Time correlation functions for quantum systems: validating Bayesian approaches for harmonic oscillators and beyond: Case study I: the single harmonic oscillator

 \subsection{Computing correlation functions}

 We now apply the methods described above to our test cases.
-We start by considering the canonical example of a single quantum harmonic oscillator of frequency $\omega_0$ in one dimension, with potential energy $V=\frac{1}{2} m\omega_0^2 X^2$, and focus on the time correlation function of an operator with the structure of an energy current, e.~g., $C_{pV}(\tau) = \langle (p(\tau)V(\tau))_s (p(0)V(0))_s \rangle$.
+We start by considering the canonical example of a single quantum harmonic oscillator of frequency $\omega_0$ in one dimension, with potential energy $V=\frac{1}{2} m\omega_0^2 X^2$, and focus on the time correlation function of an operator with the structure of an energy current, e.~g., $C_{pV}(\tau) = \langle (p(\tau)V(\tau))_s (p(0)V(0))_s \rangle$. \mh{Note that, while the case of the harmonic oscillator could be considered as oversimplified, this choice of observables already leads to a non trivial structure of the correlation functions.
+Additional examples involving a continuous distribution of frequencies and a strongly anharmonic system are treated in Sect.~\ref{sec:case2} and App.~\ref{sec:appendixD}, respectively.}

 The PIMC approach within the primitive approximation allows us to extract the values of the imaginary time correlation function $C_{pV}(\tau_k)$, at $M$ discrete time values, $\tau_k= (k-1)\beta/M$.
-Two main sources of inaccuracy are associated to this procedure: a systematic error, associated to the use of the primitive approximation for the density matrix, and the statistical uncertainty due to finite sampling.
-In the following we show how to plainly control these issues.
+Two main sources of inaccuracy are associated to this procedure: a systematic error, associated with the use of the primitive approximation for the density matrix, and the statistical uncertainty due to finite sampling.
+In the following we show how to control these issues.

 For an harmonic oscillator, the systematic deviation due to the discretization of the imaginary time $\Delta\tau=\beta/M$ can be assessed directly, by comparing the result expected from the PIMC approach (which in this case can be obtained exactly) with the analytical expression for the correlation function $C_{pV}(\tau)$, which corresponds to the continuous limit $M\rightarrow \infty$.
 By applying the canonical formalism for the harmonic oscillator, we indeed obtain,